Their Refuge -- And Yours!

 Now then, how?

 Learning and thoughtful planning are essential.
 Even if you are able to hire a designer and installer, you should understand the plants and principles.
-Luckily, resources have multiplied.
+Luckily, resources have multiplied as public interest has blossomed.

-- Courses and workshops (some by our chapters)
+- Courses and workshops (some by our chapters), online and in person.

 - Personal networking with and between experienced NPSNM members is often available.